iluvjava/Maths/Notebook 2.0 obsidian/AMATH 514 Combinatorics Optimizations/Everything Network Flow/Minimum Cost Network Flow Standard Form.md

 seeks for a solution such that it minimizes the costs of sending all the stuff between the set of vertices such that deficit and surplus conditions are satisfied.
 As a sanity check, we assert the fact that $\sum_{i = 1}^{N}b_i = 0$ so that the surplus and deficit of everything on the network is balanced out, if not then it's obvious that this won't have a feasible solution.

+**Economic Interpretations**:
+- The node capacity denotes how much unit of flow to send out to from that node.
+- The amount of flow needed to flow out $b_i$ subtracting the amount of flow actually flows out should be equal to flow in.
+If we are talking about money, $b_i$ is your credit card debts.
+	- Positive: You are summing up flow (debt) out of void for that node.
+	- Negative: There are a lot of flow collecting in that node for free.

 **Remarks**

 The vector $u_{i, j}$ can have elements of infinity, and the vector $c \ge \mathbf 0$.